 Miriam’s interest in birth started sometime in middle school, during various hour-long sessions pouring over health books at friend’s houses.
 She became a doula in 2004, after watching the documentary Born in the USA and deciding that birth activism was her passion.
-Miriam has worked as a reproductive justice organizer with the National Latina Institute for Reproductive Health, a case manager for pregnant Latinas and most recently a self-employed writer and speaker.
-She is currently the gender columnist for Colorlines.
+Miriam has worked as a reproductive justice organizer with the National Latina Institute for Reproductive Health, a case manager for pregnant Latinas and most recently a freelance writer and speaker.

 In 2007, Miriam worked with Lauren Mitchell and Mary Mahoney to found the Doula Project, a NYC based organization that provides doula care to folks across the spectrum of pregnancy.
 Mary and Lauren took that project to amazing places after Miriam left in 2008 to move to Washington DC.
 She came back to NYC for two years and had the pleasure of volunteering with the program as an abortion and miscarriage doula.